mit-rss/wall_follower/README.md

 Plug your router into an outlet in your team's power strip.
 Make sure you are using the **12V power supply** that says "TP-Link" on it. **Using the other power supply will fry your router**.

 Your router will not be connected to the internet unless you plug in the ethernet into an ethernet port (in the wall/table).

+**NOTE: On the router, plug the ethernet cable into the BLUE slot, NOT the ORANGE.
+Otherwise, there will be networking issues.**

 Then connect to either of these two wifi networks on your laptop using the password ```g0tRACECAR?```:

     RACECAR_AP_[YOUR_CAR_NUMBER]